 Days Sales Outstanding for ABC Ltd will be –

 You can use these Debtor Days Formula Calculator

 Relevance and Use

-It is very important for a company, because if the debtor days ratio is increasing beyond the stated trading terms then it can be indicative of the fact that either the company is not able to collect its debts from customers efficiently enough or maybe that the terms are being changed to boost sales.
-A lower debtor day is favorable as it indicates that the company can collect the cash earlier from customers and that the accounts receivables are good which means that it is not required to be written off as bad debts.
+It is very important for a company, because if the debtor days ratio is increasing beyond the stated trading terms, then it can be indicative of the fact that either the company is not able to collect its debts from customers efficiently enough or maybe that the terms are being changed to boost sales.
+A lower debtor day is favorable as it indicates that the company can collect the cash earlier from customers and that the accounts receivables are good, which means that it is not required to be written off as bad debts.

-On the other hand, if there is an upward trend witnessed in the debtor ratio, then it means that an increasing amount of cash is required in the form of working capital to finance the business which can be a problem for growing businesses.
+On the other hand, if there is an upward trend witnessed in the debtor ratio, then it means that an increasing amount of cash is required in the form of working capital to finance the business, which can be a problem for growing businesses.
 However, it is important to note that the average varies from industry to industry, although most of the business complaint that debtors usually take too long to pay in almost every market.

 Nevertheless, Days Sales Outstanding also comes with a set of limitations, such as an analyst should compare it for companies within the same industry.
 Ideally, if the companies have the same business model and revenue, then a comparison makes more sense.

 This has been a guide to Debtor Days Formula.
-Here we discuss how to calculate Debtor Days Ratio and its formula along with practical examples and downloadable excel sheet.
+Here we discuss how to calculate Debtor Days Ratio and its formula along with practical examples and a downloadable excel sheet.
 You can learn more about accounting from the following articles –